Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: AIB: Discontinuous Context-to-Dynamics Environment Suite

 with context $c=(c_1,\ldots,c_k)$.
 In ODE-$k$, sign variation in odd-order coefficients ($c_1, c_3, \dots$) can enforce directional action flips analogous to the $c_1$ effect in ODE.
 Even with fixed signs, varying the coefficients can substantially alter the polynomial's shape, introducing multiple local minima or divergent directions that can cause the optimal control strategy to shift abruptly between disparate regimes.
 This increased structural complexity reduces policy overlap.
 Empirically, context-unaware agents perform poorly in these settings \citep{beukman2023dynamics}.
 We therefore classify ODE-$k$ as {weakly non-overlapping}.

-\paragraph{Cartpole (DMC; non-overlapping).} We use the cartpole-balance-v0 task, where the agent has to balance a pole by applying horizontal forces to its base.
-The environment is contextualized by (i) pole length and (ii) an actuator inversion factor $c\in \{\pm 1\}$ that flips the sign of the applied force.
-As in DI, the inversion produces incompatible controllers related by a sign flip, yielding non-overlapping structure.
+\paragraph{Cartpole (DMC; non-overlapping).} We use the cartpole-balance-v0 task, where the agent balances a pole by applying horizontal forces to its base.
+The environment is contextualized by (i) pole length and (ii) an actuator inversion factor $c\in\{\pm1\}$ that flips the sign of the applied force.
+This creates a discontinuous action-effect change and yields non-overlapping structure.

 \paragraph{Cheetah (DMC; non-overlapping).} We use the cheetah-run-v0 task, where a planar biped is rewarded for moving forward.
 The environment is contextualized by (i) leg-length scaling, which significantly affects gait dynamics, and (ii) an actuator inversion factor $c \in \{\pm 1\}$ applied to action effects.
 The inversion produces incompatible gaits/control commands across modes, yielding non-overlapping structure.